JayChase/ngx-express-universal/README.md

 Angular Cli (1.30) + Angular Material 2 + Angular Universal.

-This is a very rough guide of how to get up and running with all of the above.
-The starting point is an Angulat-cli generated app with Material added.
-The aim of this repo is to be a guide to the minimum syep required to get everything up and running.
-So productio concerns like error handling, caching and performance etc.. are not covered (but hopefully will be in a separetd repo with all the best practices at a later date).
+This is a rough guide of how to get up and running with all of the above.
+The starting point is an Angular-cli generated app with Material 2 added.
+The aim of this repo is to be a guide to the minimum steps required to get everything up and running so production concerns like error handling, caching and performance etc... are not covered (but hopefully will be in a separate repo with all the best practices later).

 ### quick links
-To get started with [Angular cli](https://github.com/angular/angular-cli), To install [Angular Material2](https://github.com/angular/material2/blob/master/guides/getting-started.md) To install [Angular Universal](https://github.com/angular/angular-cli/wiki/stories-universal-rendering)
+To get started with [Angular cli](https://github.com/angular/angular-cli) To install [Angular Material2](https://github.com/angular/material2/blob/master/guides/getting-started.md) To install [Angular Universal](https://github.com/angular/angular-cli/wiki/stories-universal-rendering)

-## Steps to add universal
+## steps to add universal

-These steps are just a checklist for the [Angular cli story](https://github.com/angular/angular-cli) so use that for more details.
+These steps are just a checklist for the [Angular cli story](https://github.com/angular/angular-cli) so use that for full details.

-####intall platform server

 * install @angular/platform-server (--save-dev)
 * add src/tsconfig.server.json